-Save The Date Cards: Wedding stationery ranges from order of services to invitations that span several pages.
+Save The Date Cards: Wedding stationery and Indian wedding cards ranges from order of services to invitations that span several pages.
 Save the date cards aren’t really a necessity.
 They’re fine for those who have family that fly in from abroad, as plenty of notice is usually needed for travelling family.
 For family and friends close by, the wedding invitation should suffice as it’s generally more like a little book detailing the day.
 An extra bit of paperwork like a save the date card is not really needed.

 Engagement Parties: Everyone loves to celebrate an engagement and bring two families together to meet formally.
 However, if your families are very unlikely to spend much time together, there’s no need to spend some of the wedding budget on a party that isn’t necessary.
 Your wedding is the party with the gifts and speeches, don’t be greedy and have a second!